The Sherwin-Williams (NYSE:SHW) Releases FY 2021 Earnings Guidance

 The Sherwin-Williams (NYSE:SHW) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $9.150-$9.450 for the period, compared to the Thomson Reuters consensus estimate of $9.320.
 The company issued revenue guidance of -.

-The Sherwin-Williams (NYSE:SHW) last released its quarterly earnings data on Monday, April 26th.
-The specialty chemicals company reported $2.06 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.65 by $0.41.
-The firm had revenue of $4.66 billion during the quarter, compared to the consensus estimate of $4.51 billion.
-The Sherwin-Williams had a return on equity of 66.09% and a net margin of 11.23%.
-The company’s quarterly revenue was up 12.3% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $4.08 earnings per share.
-On average, equities analysts expect that The Sherwin-Williams will post 9.44 EPS for the current year.
+The Sherwin-Williams (NYSE:SHW) last issued its quarterly earnings data on Monday, April 26th.
+The specialty chemicals company reported $2.06 EPS for the quarter, topping analysts’ consensus estimates of $1.65 by $0.41.
+The Sherwin-Williams had a net margin of 11.23% and a return on equity of 66.09%.
+The business had revenue of $4.66 billion for the quarter, compared to analyst estimates of $4.51 billion.
+During the same period last year, the business posted $4.08 earnings per share.
+The firm’s quarterly revenue was up 12.3% on a year-over-year basis.
+Equities analysts predict that The Sherwin-Williams will post 9.44 earnings per share for the current year.

-SHW has been the subject of several recent research reports.
-Argus boosted their price objective on The Sherwin-Williams from $263.00 to $325.00 and gave the company a buy rating in a report on Tuesday, May 4th.
-Bank of America upgraded The Sherwin-Williams from an underperform rating to a buy rating and upped their price target for the stock from $222.00 to $325.00 in a report on Thursday, June 10th.
-Wolfe Research initiated coverage on The Sherwin-Williams in a report on Wednesday, March 17th.
-They set a peer perform rating for the company.
-Jefferies Financial Group reiterated a hold rating and set a $800.00 price target on shares of The Sherwin-Williams in a report on Sunday, April 4th.
-Finally, Loop Capital upped their price target on The Sherwin-Williams from $300.00 to $310.00 and gave the stock a buy rating in a report on Wednesday, June 9th.
-Two investment analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
-The company presently has an average rating of Buy and a consensus target price of $325.91.
+A number of research firms recently weighed in on SHW.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their target price on shares of The Sherwin-Williams from $278.67 to $283.00 and gave the company a buy rating in a research report on Tuesday, March 23rd.
+Zacks Investment Research raised shares of The Sherwin-Williams from a hold rating to a buy rating and set a $297.00 target price for the company in a research report on Friday, June 4th.
+Bank of America raised shares of The Sherwin-Williams from an underperform rating to a buy rating and raised their target price for the company from $222.00 to $325.00 in a research report on Thursday, June 10th.
+Credit Suisse Group reaffirmed an outperform rating and issued a $291.33 target price on shares of The Sherwin-Williams in a research report on Monday, March 15th.
+Finally, KeyCorp lifted their price objective on shares of The Sherwin-Williams from $300.00 to $320.00 and gave the company an overweight rating in a research report on Wednesday, June 9th.
+Two analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company’s stock.
+The Sherwin-Williams presently has a consensus rating of Buy and an average target price of $325.91.

-In other The Sherwin-Williams news, insider Justin T. Binns sold 1,744 shares of the business’s stock in a transaction on Thursday, June 10th.
-The stock was sold at an average price of $277.51, for a total value of $483,977.44.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-0.51% of the stock is currently owned by insiders.
+In related news, insider Justin T. Binns sold 1,744 shares of The Sherwin-Williams stock in a transaction dated Thursday, June 10th.
+The shares were sold at an average price of $277.51, for a total transaction of $483,977.44.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Insiders own 0.51% of the company’s stock.

 The Sherwin-Williams Company Profile